confluentinc/cp-helm-charts/SSL.md

       client:
         auth: required
         brokerPrincipals: User:CN=<some company CN>
-        truststoreFile: <name of your truststore>.jks  <-- This needs to be located in the certs folder
+        truststoreFile: <filename of your truststore>.jks  <-- This needs to be located in the certs folder
         truststorePassword: test1234
-        keystoreFile: <name of your keystore>.jks  <-- This needs to be located in the certs folder
+        keystoreFile: <filename of your keystore>.jks  <-- This needs to be located in the certs folder
         keystorePassword: test1234
         keyPassword: test1234
       broker:
-        truststoreFile: <name of kafka truststore>.jks  <-- This needs to be located in the certs folder
+        truststoreFile: <filename of kafka truststore>.jks  <-- This needs to be located in the certs folder
-        keystoreFile: <name of kafka keystore>.jks  <-- This needs to be located in the certs folder
+        keystoreFile: <filename of kafka keystore>.jks  <-- This needs to be located in the certs folder
         keystorePassword: test1234
         keyPassword: test1234
         truststorePassword: test1234